SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 > Under construction

-### 3. Moderate & Extreme 80's &ldquo;Free Grace&rdquo; Movement (Chaferanism)
+### 3. Moderate & Extreme 80's &ldquo;Free Grace&rdquo; Movements (Chaferanism)
 - **Founded**: Systematized in the 1980s.
 - **Notoriety (Extreme)**: The thing that sets apart the extreme variant from the moderate, would be [antinomian carnal Christianity](https://sevenshepherd.github.io/free-grace-theology/#fruit).
 These are likely the false teachers the Apostle Peter warned us about in 2 Peter 2:1-2,12,17,19 NET.
 This extreme variant may need to be elevated from sect to theological cult (heretical sect).
 - **Notoriety (Moderate)**: False teachings on faith and [repentance](https://sevenshepherd.github.io/repentance/), erroneously teaching both of them to be assent, when instead faith is not only the assent of our minds but trust & reliance on Christ, and repentance is a remorse & conversion.
-- They would not receive corrections from the academic majority and 1,000's of Biblical Language Scholars.
+- They would not receive corrections from the academic community and 1,000's of Biblical Language Scholars.
 This group has the makings of a theological cult, and it's more extreme variant is likely one.
 - See section on non-heretical <a href="#List-Of-Sects">sects</a> for the moderate variant and for [several other unscriptural teachings](https://sevenshepherd.github.io/free-grace-theology/).

 > Christian theologians have never seen faith simply in terms of intellectual assent to Christian belief.
 It is a matter of the heart, not simply the mind, involving personal commitment.
 As the English theologian William Temple (1881–1944) once pointed out: <span style="font-weight:bold;color:ForestGreen;">“Faith is not only the assent of our minds to doctrinal propositions: it is the commitment of our whole selves into the hands of a faithful Creator and merciful Redeemer.”</span> ...